 Other museums are always free to enter.
 Like the Museo Taurino about the history of bullfighting, the Museo Arte Público outdoor sculpture gallery, the CaixaForum museum and cultural centre, and Andén O, which is a 1960s underground railway station turned museum.

 Museums and galleries are free on 12 October (Spain’s national day), 6 December (Constitution Day) and 18 May (International Museum Day).
 There’s also a Museum Night on the Saturday before or after International Museum Day, with late-night opening and special arts events.

-If you want to get higher, the futuristic – and slightly bizarre looking – Faro de Moncloa transmission tower rises up 110 metres high.
-It was built for Madrid’s year as European Capital of Culture in 1992 and from its viewing platform at 92 metres high you can see up to 60 miles.
-Entry costs €3 for adults, or €1.50 for 7–14 year olds and over 65s.
+If you want to get up even higher, the futuristic – and slightly bizarre looking – Faro de Moncloa transmission tower rises up 110 metres high.
+It was built for Madrid’s year as European Capital of Culture in 1992 and from the viewing platform at 92 metres high you can see for up to 60 miles around.
+Entry costs €3 for adults, or €1.50 for children aged 7–14 and over 65s.